|

 December 3, 2008

-Yvette Kanouff, chief strategy officer at SeaChange Intl., spoke to a full house at noon on December 3, 2008.
+Yvette Kanouff, chief strategy officer at SeaChange Intl., spoke to a full house at Tuck.
 SeaChange is a leading provider of digital video systems for on-demand digital television.
 Kanouff, recently named one of the most powerful women in the cable industry by CableFAX Magazine, holds several patents on digital technologies.
-She visited Tuck as part of the 2008-2009 Britt Technology Impact Series, underwritten by Glenn Britt (T'72), CEO of Time Warner Cable
+She visited Tuck as part of the 2008-2009 Britt Technology Impact Series.

 James McQuivey